 Yes.
 PaperCut will work fine and is fully supported on VMs such as VMware, EX Server, Microsoft Virtual Server, Hyper-V, VirtualBox, Xen, KVM, Parallels, and QEMU.
 We do have many large customers now running PaperCut in virtualized environments (on Windows, Mac and Linux).
 We’re finding that more users, both large and small are moving across to virtual machines to host their print queues and print control software.
 There is also a growing trend in private cloud deployments.

-- Take care not to skimp on RAM.
+Take care not to skimp on RAM.
 Allocate a server class amount of RAM to your VM.
 NOTE: PaperCut will use 1/4 of the available memory of the machine by default.
 So if you are building a VM for the PaperCut App Server, start off with a 4GB VM, and allow PaperCut to use up to 1/2 of the memory by making this config change.
 We find that many sites have a tendency to run their VM’s light on RAM.
 Linux systems generally handle this well but Microsoft Server guests will suffer with poor performance with low RAM.
-If the VM is dedicated to running PaperCut, see the KB article Increasing the memory available to PaperCut.
+If the VM is dedicated to running PaperCut, see the KB article Managing the amount of memory used by PaperCut NG/MF.